 340B is complicated.
 That’s why so many covered entities have full-time employees monitoring their 340B programs.
 At the same time, for the clients whose 340B programs we manage, ProxsysRx performs all the duties of a dedicated full-time employee — and more.

-Below is a condensed checklist of safeguards to help you ensure a successful, compliant 340B program:
+Below is a condensed checklist of safeguards to help ensure successful, compliant 340B programs:

 - Develop written policies & procedures that detail all of your 340B-related decisions.

 - Make sure your 340B policies are compatible with your hospital’s existing policies and procedures.